rfNeoN/Zen-Browser-Better-Bookmarks/README.md

-# Better Bookmarks

-**Better Bookmarks** overhauls the browser's bookmarks UI, giving you the freedom to customize it the way you like.

 ## What does this mod actually do?

 After installing the mod, you get access to the following options:

+**Icons**
+- Hide website icons (toolbar, sidebar, bookmarks menu)
-- Toggle folder and subfolder icons
+- Hide folder icons (toolbar, sidebar, bookmarks menu)
-- Toggle website icons
+- Grayscale or brighter website icons
-- Toggle folders expand arrow
+- Toggle folder expand arrow

+**Toolbar**
 - Toolbar item alignment

+**Popup**
 - Smooth popup animation
+- Popup margin
-- Hide "open all in tabs" button
+- Hide "Open All in Tabs" button
-- Bookmarks popup background and text color: follow user theme or set a custom color
+- Background, border, and text color: follow user theme or set custom colors

+**Sidebar**
-- Bookmarks sidebar background color: follow user theme or set a custom color
+- Apply popup background color to sidebar
+- Hide search box

+**Bookmarks Menu**
+- Hide sidebar, search, toolbar, other bookmarks, and manage buttons
+- Hide separators

+Here is a preview of how I customized mine

 ![Preview Image](preview.png)

 ## Installation

-> [!NOTE]
 > This mod is not currently available in the Zen browser store.
-If you'd like to use it, please follow the manual installation steps below or look at [zen docs](https://docs.zen-browser.app/).
+If you'd like to use it, please follow the manual installation steps below.

 Step 1: Download the Files

-Download both `chrome.css` and `preferences.json` files to your computer.
+Download both `chrome.css` and `preferences.css` files to your computer.

 Step 2: Locate Your Zen Browser Profile